navisens/NaviDocs/README.md

 - Hardware: Navisens requires an accelerometer and gyroscope.
 Be default, Navisens uses the sensors internal to your device and will report if a sensor is missing.
 A barometer is optional but required for 3D location.
 A magnetometer is optional but provides additional information to our sensor fusion algorithms.
 - Operating system: minimum iOS 12, Android minimum SDK version 21

+### FAQ
+- **Does Navisens provide an app?** The Navisens SDK is designed to be integrated into an app.
+We provide examples to help you get familiar with our SDK and we provide support to help you integrate our SDK into your app, however we do not provide a customer-facing app.
+- **Do I need a map?** The Navisens SDK functions independent of a map and continually provides location coordinates indoors and outdoors with or without a map.
+It’s up to the host app to visualize the location provided by the Navisens SDK, and this may require a map for the user experience.
+We provide examples demonstrating how to integrate our SDK with popular map platforms and we have partnerships in place with companies which specialize in creating custom maps.
+Please contact us for more information regarding our map partnerships.
+- **Does Navisens support my custom device?** Navisens currently supports smartphones and select smartglasses via our API which supports external inertial sensor data input.
+We currently do not provide support for custom hardware and applications such as drones, mobile robots, or other vehicles.

 # Navisens SDK Documentation

 **Release Notes**